fwitmer/Tick_ABM/README.md

-# Agent based model and simulation of tick and moose behavior
+# Agent-based model and simulation of tick and moose behavior

 20 Sep 2018